gradle/native-samples/README.md

 Hello, Hello,
 ```

 Change to version 1.1 to use a fixed version.
 Dynamic dependencies are also supported, so you could also use `1.+`, `[1.1,2.0]` or `latest.integration`.
 Gradle matches the tags of the Git repository.
-Branches are not yet supported.
+Branches are also supported (see the following sample).

 ### C++